mortezaomidi/oxford-intermediate/week#0/speaking.md

         - how long you it took you to read it, or how long you have been reading it
         - What kind of book it is and say if you would like to read something else similar or not, and why

-    - Todays i'm reading Oxford skills book to improve my english skills.
+    - Todays i'm reading Oxford word skills book to improve my english skills.
 I got the e-book version of it.
 Based on preface of the book, it is standard book for learning english specificlly in vocabullary improvment.
 I like to read another book like it, but i think it is good practice to read it first an then read another book.
 I'm not finished it yet because we have just begun.
 My experience shown that i have rarely read a book completelly but i hop to finish it!